Is 2/3 More Than 3/4

 Is 2/3 More Than 3/4?
 Understanding Fractions and Comparisons

 This article tackles a seemingly simple question: is 2/3 more than 3/4?
-While the answer might seem immediately obvious to some, understanding why one fraction is larger than the other requires a grasp of fundamental fraction concepts.
-We'll delve into various methods for comparing fractions, explore the underlying mathematical principles, and provide a clear, step-by-step explanation accessible to all levels of understanding.
+That said, while the answer might seem immediately obvious to some, understanding why one fraction is larger than the other requires a grasp of fundamental fraction concepts.
+We'll break down various methods for comparing fractions, explore the underlying mathematical principles, and provide a clear, step-by-step explanation accessible to all levels of understanding.
 By the end, you'll not only know the answer but also possess the tools to confidently compare any two fractions.

 Understanding Fractions: A Quick Refresher